 This Week

-Announcements for February 2
+Announcements for February 23

-Regular Troop Meeting, Monday, February 2, 7:30 PM
+Regular Troop Meeting, Monday, February 23

 • Regular meeting for all Scouts.
 Winter meetings are in Class A uniforms.

 • The First Year Program and Merit Badge classes continue tonight.
 Details on the program can be found here: Winter 2026 Advancement.
-Please review as needed.
-The winter merit badges being offered are:

-• This week’s service patrol: Lightning
+• This week’s service patrol: Python

 Order of the Arrow Elections – March 9